Last Revision Date: March 1, 2023

 Information Collected Directly From You

-When you interact with our Sites, we collect information (including Personal Information) you provide to us directly as described below:
+When you interact with us, we collect information (including Personal Information) you provide to us directly as described below:

 Registration Information.
-When you register with us (including directly through a Site or your Mobile Device, or other similar option) to create an account or profile within our Sites, you will be asked to provide:
+When you register with us (including directly through Sites or your Mobile Device, or another similar manner) to create an account or profile on our Sites or for our services, you will be asked to provide:

 (i) your first and last name;